-Mr. Alshaali's career spans 22 years with executive and board level experience in a range of private and public posts.
-He served as CEO of the Dubai International Financial Center, Managing Director of Sabertia Capital Partners, and is currently Executive Director at Stra-tical Associates in Dubai.
+Mr. Alshaali's career spans 24 years with executive and board level experience in a range of private and public posts.
+He served as CEO of the Dubai International Financial Center, Managing Director of Sabertia Capital Partners, Executive Director at Stra-tical Associates in Dubai, and is currently Advisor to the Gulf Craft Group.